harshithamarre/harshithamarre/README.md

 #### 🚀 **A Few Things I'm Working On**
 - **VitalityZone**: This project focus on overall well being.
 Conveys wisdom and insight into healthy living.
+Suggests balance and companionship in achieving wellness goals.
 - **Career-Canvas**: This project aims to provide a comprehensive platform for personalized career advice, skill development resources, and job matching capabilities to help individuals navigate their professional journeys.